roshiroku/buwuy-frontend/README.md

 ---

-## Contributing

-Contributions, bug reports, and feature requests are welcome.
-Please open an issue or submit a pull request with any improvements or fixes you make.
-When contributing, please follow best practices for React and ensure consistent code style with ESLint.

----

-## License

-This project is licensed under the [ISC License](LICENSE).
-You are free to modify, distribute, or use this project under the terms of the license.

----

 **Happy coding and enjoy using the Buwuy Origami Shop frontend!** If you have any questions or suggestions, feel free to reach out.